mbartcus/cv/_portfolio/chatbot.md

         self.budget = budget
 ```

-Then we adapt our code on BookingDialog class.
-We add steps like the start date and end date.
+We adapt our code to the BookingDialog class.
+We add steps like the start and end date.
 Here is an example of the start date step:

 ```python
 async def start_date_step(